Michelle Benítez

-Michelle Jonathan Benítez Valenzuela (born 12 February 1996) is a Mexican professional footballer who plays as a winger for Tapatío on loan from Guadalajara.
+Michelle Jonathan Benítez Valenzuela (born 12 February 1996) is a Mexican professional footballer who plays as a winger for Sacramento Republic.

 Career

 Youth

 Benítez started his career with small club in his hometown of Sinaloa.
-From 2011-2013 he played for Águilas de la UAS.
+From 2011 to 2013 he played for Águilas de la UAS.
 He then joined Guadalajara's youth academy in 2013.
 He arrived to Chivas Youth Academy going through U-17 and U-20.
 Until finally reaching the first team, Matías Almeyda being the coach promoting Benítez to first team.